kbekher/react-todo-app/README.md

 # React Todo App with API ✅
-React Todo App is built on React and uses RapidAPI.
+React Todo App is built on React.
 It has a intuitive and friendly user interface that helps you manage tasks efficiently.

 # Features
 - <strong>Intuitive Task Creation</strong>: Easily add and organize tasks with a clean and user-friendly interface.